1.5 As A Decimal

 1.5 in Different Number Systems

-While we've primarily focused on the decimal representation of 1.5, it's important to briefly mention that numbers can be represented in different number systems.
+While we've primarily focused on the decimal representation of 1.5, don't forget to briefly mention that numbers can be represented in different number systems.
 The most common alternative is the binary system (base-2), used extensively in computer science.

 Converting 1.5 to binary requires expressing both the whole number and fractional parts separately.
 The whole number 1 is simply 1 in binary.
-The fractional part, 0.5, is equivalent to 1/2, which is represented as 0.1 in binary.
-Therefore, 1.5 in binary is 1.1.
+The fractional part, 0.So 5, is equivalent to 1/2, which is represented as 0.
+1 in binary.
+Because of this, 1.5 in binary is 1.1.

 Advanced Concepts and Related Topics